dvisotsky/jekyll-notebook/_posts/Studies/Ephesians/Ephesians 1.md

 That being said, did anyone find a place in the Bible where God decides someone's eternal destiny?
 We are given a role to play, but we can still choose to accept or deny eternity with God.

+From the people we looked at, we know that God can and will use all kinds of people.
+But these people’s experiences are wildly different.
+Those who are against God do not have the same hope and assurance.
+Even if their paths may be similar in difficulty, those with God draw strength from knowing their Creator.

 *verses 5-8*
 Here we see a list of things that God blesses his believers with.